What Are My Rights When Hybrid Working?

 This means that employers are responsible for ensuring that remote workstations meet the same health and safety standards as their on-site facilities.
 This includes providing the necessary equipment, such as ergonomic furniture and appropriate lighting, as well as ensuring that employees have a safe and secure space to work.

-This may also involve providing access to personal safety technology.
+This may also involve providing access to personal safety devices and apps.
 As of 2020, employees working from home are considered to be lone workers and so employers must take steps to protect employees from the risk of harm associated with this.

 Right to Fair Treatment